Burger King and McDonald's are the latest to join the ongoing crackdown against the use of plastics.

 While the former is making plastic toys a thing of the past, the latter will offer customers the chance to swap them for a fruit bag or book.

-The supermarket is taking products like pasta, wine and washing up liquid out of packaging so customers can fill their own containers as part of a trial.
+Elsewhere, Waitrose & Partners is already taking products like pasta, wine and washing up liquid out of packaging so customers can fill their own containers as part of a trial.

-The decision comes less than two weeks after the Government announced Plastic straws, stirrers and cotton buds will be banned as of next year in an effort to protect the environment.
+That decision came less than two weeks after the Government announced Plastic straws, stirrers and cotton buds will be banned as of next year in an effort to protect the environment.

 It's a big change and, while environmentalists have welcomed the announcement, they're still urging people to cut down on everyday use in small ways, too.

 Friends of the Earth said: "Legislation to cut down on pointless plastic is good to see but these three items are just a fraction of the single-use plastic nasties that are used for a tiny amount of time before potentially polluting the natural environment for centuries to come.

 "Ultimately, we need producers to take responsibility for the plastic pollution caused by all their products; whether it’s bags, balloons, packets, containers or otherwise."

 And as part of the organisation's ongoing campaign against plastics, it has given eight tips you can pick up starting from now and carry on every single day.

 - Don’t buy fruit or veg in plastic film

 Environmental groups would likely encourage anyone to buy organic but not if the piece of fruit or veg comes wrapped in a thin plastic sheet.